chadr/AAA-Remote-Battery-Board/README.md

 # AAA Remote Battery Board
  Remote RTC/CMOS/NVRAM battery for retro computer motherboards.
 Provides about +4.5V.
+Which is what most vintage motherboards require. +3V, like from a CR2032, is not appropriate!

  **Features:**
  * Higher voltage than CR2032 and higher capacity for longer life